Ilhasoft/rapidpro-docs/en/channels/How a SMS Integration Works.md

 ### 2.REST API ###

-RapidPro easily connects with many channels by using an HTTP API, that will be available to all the workspaces to add channels of the same aggregator.
+The platform easily connects with many channels by using an HTTP API, that will be available to all the workspaces to add channels of the same aggregator.
 SMS Aggregator needs to provide the following information to integrate:

 - Full documentation about their public API, that includes authentication methods, input parameters and output format for each endpoint;
 - A test phone number provided by aggregator;